-2.3 Prior to the operation of the expanded quarry a review of the Road Safety Audit contained within Tables 1 and 2 of Appendix G, Traffic Impact Study, of the Environmental Assessment shall be undertaken.
-All required works identified within the review that are not individually detailed within conditions of consents shall be completed prior to operation of the expanded quarry, Lismore City Council Prior to the operation of the expanded quarry.
-2.4 Prior to the operation of the expanded quarry hinged "Truck Entering" warning signage, W5-22 signs, shall be erected at suitable locations, approximately 200 metres either side of the access, upon Nimbin Road advising of the traffic hazard.
-Signs shall be displayed during hours of haulage operations only.
-Lismore City Council Prior to the operation of the expanded quarry.
+2.3 Prior to the operation of the expanded quarry a review of the Road Safety Audit Lismore City Prior to the operation of the contained within Tables 1 and 2 of Appendix G, Traffic Impact Study, of the Environmental Assessment shall be undertaken.
+All required works identified within the review that are not individually detailed within conditions of consents shall be completed prior to operation of the expanded quarry, Council expanded quarry.
+2.4 Prior to the operation of the expanded quarry hinged "Truck Entering" warning Lismore City Price Prior to the operation of the expanded quarry.
 2.5 Prior to the commencement of works required by the above conditions the applicant shall obtain approval under section 138 of the Roads Act for the works upon the public road.
 For this approval full design plans of the proposed engineering works required upon the public road shall be submitted to and approved by Council.
 Plans shall include details of works required to satisfy condition(s) RD1.
 Such plans shall be accompanied with the fee, as adopted at the time of the relevant payment as indicated in Councils Fees and Charges.
 Lismore City Council Prior to the commencement of works required by the above conditions.
 2.6 Prior to the issue of the section 138 approval for works upon the public road the proponent shall have approved by Council a plan of management for the construction of all civil works outside the real property boundaries of the proposed development.
 The plan shall table scheduling of works so as to be completed in the shortest possible time with minimal impact on the general community.
 Such plan shall include a Traffic Control Plan prepared by an RTA Lismore City Council Prior to the issue of the section 138 approval for works upon the public road.